fieldtrip/website/tutorial/coregistration_opm.md

     sel = unique(cat(1,sel{:}));
     [scan_helmet.pos, scan_helmet.tri] = remove_vertices(scan_helmet.pos, scan_helmet.tri, sel);

-    figure;hold on;
+    figure; hold on;
     ft_plot_headshape(scan_helmet);
     ft_plot_axes(scan_helmet);
     view([125 10]);
-    lighting gouraud; material dull; h=light;
+    lighting gouraud; material dull; light;

 {% include image src="/assets/img/tutorial/coregistration_opm/scan_helmet.png" width="400" %}
-_Figure: 3D-model with only the helmet._
+_Figure: 3D scan with only the helmet._

+### Processing of the anatomical MRI

+Here, we read in the anatomical MRI and define the coordinate system based on the conventions typical for SQUID-based MEG.
+Using anatomical landmarks on the surface of the head, a coordinate system is defined.
+The same coordinate system can also be defined using a Polhemus tracker (as in coregistration strategy 1, see above).
+Alternatively, an ACPC coordinate system could have been defined based on anatomical structures in the brain (cf. the anterior and posterior commissures), which facilitates spatial alignment and normalization across participants and comparison with fMRI data.

+After reading in the MRI, you can check the coordinate system with `ft_determine_coordsys`.

+    % read in the anatomical MRI
+    mri = ft_read_mri('example3_anatomical.nii.gz');
+    ft_determine_coordsys(mri);

+{% include image src="/assets/img/tutorial/coregistration_opm/mri_notaligned.png" width="400" %}
+_Figure: anatomical MRI in the original scanner coordinates._

+As the above figure shows, the axes are labeled as 'unknown', but it seems that they are oriented according to the RAS convention, while the origin of the coordinate system is ill-defined, as that depends how the subject was lying in the MRI scanner and how the scanned volume was configured.

+We will explicitly align the MRI to an anatomical landmark-based coordinate system next, which requires interactive identification of the relevant landmarks (Nasion, Left, and Right pre-auricular points).

+    % define a head based coordinate system cfg          = [];
+    cfg.coordsys = 'neuromag';
+    mri          = ft_volumerealign(cfg, mri);
+    ft_determine_coordsys(mri);

+{% include image src="/assets/img/tutorial/coregistration_opm/mri_aligned.png" width="400" %}
+_Figure: anatomical MRI image with a 'neuromag' coordinate system._

-### Interactive alignment of the face with the MRI-based scalp surface
+### Alignment of the 3D scan face with the MRI

-Now we will extract the scalp surface from the anatomical MRI, and interactively align this with the face extracted from the 3D model.
-In theory, an automatic algorithm, such as the iterative closest point (ICP) algorithm could be used, but the quality of the results highly depends on the number of points, and the quality of the initial alignment.
-In this example, we stick to a manual alignment.
-To achieve a reasonably good alignment, the following values can be specified for the rotation (without clicking the 'apply' button in between): [13.5 0.2 -4], and for the translation: [-0.003 0.0825 -0.0083].
-(Note that the metric units are now expressed in 'm'.
+We can extract the scalp surface from the anatomical MRI and interactively align this with the face from the 3D scan.
+In theory, an automatic algorithm, such as the iterative closest point (ICP) algorithm could be used, but the results of that highly depends on the number of points, and the quality of the initial alignment.
+Hence, in this example we stick to a manual alignment.
+To achieve a reasonably good alignment, the following values can be specified for the rotation (without clicking the 'apply' button in between): `[13.5 0.2 -4]`, and for the translation: `[-0.003 0.0825 -0.0083]`.
+Note that the units are now expressed in 'm'.

     % segment the scalp
     cfg          = [];
     cfg.output   = 'scalp';
     seg          = ft_volumesegment(cfg, mri);

     % create a mesh for the scalp
     cfg             = [];
     cfg.tissue      = 'scalp';
     cfg.numvertices = 10000;
     mri_face        = ft_prepare_mesh(cfg, seg);
     mri_face        = ft_convert_units(mri_face, 'm');

-    % align the 3D model's face to the face extracted from the anatomical image cfg             = [];
+    % align the 3D scan face to the face extracted from the anatomical mri cfg             = [];
     cfg.headshape   = mri_face;
-    cfg.meshstyle   = {'edgecolor','k','facecolor','skin'};
+    cfg.meshstyle   = {'edgecolor', 'k', 'facecolor', 'skin'};
     scan_face_aligned = ft_meshrealign(cfg, scan_face);

-    figure;hold on;
+    figure; hold on;
-    ft_plot_headshape(mri_face,'facealpha',0.4);
+    ft_plot_headshape(mri_face, 'facealpha', 0.4);
     ft_plot_mesh(scan_face_aligned, 'facecolor','skin');
     view([125 10]);
-    lighting gouraud; material dull; h = light;
+    lighting gouraud; material dull; light;

 {% include image src="/assets/img/tutorial/coregistration_opm/face_aligned.png" width="400" %}
-_Figure: 3D-model of the face aligned with MRI-derived face surface._
+_Figure: 3D scan of the face aligned with the MRI-derived face._

 ### Interactive alignment of the helmet with the reference sensors/helmet

-We can also attempt to interactively align the helmet model with the template helmet.
-Here, we could use the following values for the rotation: [24 0 -3], and  for the translation: [-0.009 0.07 -0.05].
+We can also interactively align the helmet from the 3D scan with the template helmet.
+Here, we found the following values for the rotation: `[24 0 -3]`, and for the translation: `[-0.009 0.07 -0.05]`.

-    fieldlinebeta2 = ft_read_sens('fieldlinebeta2.mat')
+    fieldlinebeta2 = ft_read_sens('fieldlinebeta2.mat');  % from fieldtrip/template/grad
     fieldlinebeta2.coordsys = 'ras';

     cfg = [];